Resources for Workers Impacted by Coronavirus Layoffs and Lost Wages

 Note that, if you fall into one of the above categories, you will still have to apply for and be denied unemployment through your state before you apply to receive it through the Pandemic Unemployment Assistance program.

-Financial Resources for Students, Parents, Taxpayers and Homeowners Affected by Coronavirus
+Financial Resources for People Affected by Coronavirus

 Workers aren’t the only ones worried about their financial well-being during the COVID-19 crisis.
 Parents who depend on child care, student loan borrowers, homeowners and renters are all affected as well.